-Mental health is not just the issue of primary or secondary care services and social services.
-Mental health is an issue for all.
+Mental health is not just the issue of primary care or secondary care services and social services.
+Mental Health is an issue for all.
 Stigma and hostility towards people with mental illness is still prevalent and stops people seeking help and makes those suffering more vulnerable.
 Mental health is associated with deprivation: across all Kent CCGs mental health needs assessments there are associations between areas of high deprivation and high mental health contact rates.
-Canterbury and Coastal has some pockets of deprivation with a significant number of people living in temporary accommodation.
-These higher deprivation areas need not just an improvement in mental health services access, but also work with partners to tackle the root causes of inequalities: unemployment, poverty, stigma, and addictive and violent behaviour.
+Swale has areas of very high deprivation with a significant number of people living in temporary accommodation and the second highest percentage in Kent of children living in poverty.
+These higher deprivation areas need not just an improvement in mental health services access but also work with partners to tackle the root causes of inequalities: unemployment, poverty, stigma and addictive and violent behaviour.

-- A "Mental Wellbeing Oversight Board" or similar to be set up to report to the Kent and Canterbury and Coastal Health and Wellbeing Boards on the progress towards the National "Closing the Gap" report and it's 25 priorities (many of which are reflected in the other recommendations of this Needs Assessment) - The vulnerable population in Kent is aging.
-Consider reviewing 'Supporting People" and Housing Services and Policies for vulnerable people in light of the population estimates in this needs assessment and link this with 'integrated care' - Better Care funds. - As this needs assessment covers only adults of working age: urgently assess need of young adults transitioning from child to adult services.
+- A "Mental Well Being Oversight Board" or similar to be set up to report to the Kent and Swale Health and Well Being Boards on the progress towards the National "Closing the Gap" report and it's 25 priorities (many of which are reflected in the other recommendations of this Needs Assessment) - The vulnerable population in Kent is aging.
+Consider reviewing 'Supporting People" and Housing Services and Policies for vulnerable people in light of the population estimates in this needs assessment and link this with 'integrated care'/Better Care funds. - As this needs assessment covers only adults of working age: Urgently assess need of young adults transitioning from Child to Adult services.
 Adult services must respond to the differing needs of vulnerable groups: see "Friends and Family Test" - Improve data, pathways and quality of mental health services for people in the criminal justice system and mental health service users who come into contact with police.